Low Temperature Group

 These topics include:

-- the study of the electrical, thermal and magnetic properties of solids
+- The study of the electrical, thermal, magnetic and mechanical properties of solids and fluids at low temperatures

 The Group also has interests in systems operating at low temperatures - for example, infrared detectors, devices based on the Josephson effect, cryopumps and superconducting magnets.

-The Group operates within the Condensed Matter Division of the Institute and maintains close links with the Superconductivity Group.
+The Group maintains close links with the Superconductivity Group.

 The Group is also responsible for the award of the Simon Memorial Prize which was established in 1956 to mark the outstanding work of Sir Francis Simon who was a key figure among those who founded the Group.
 It is given every two or three years for distinguished work in experimental or theoretical low temperature physics.